Tat language (Caucasus): Ethnic population

 Research has demonstrated that the word “Tat” does not have an ethnic origin.
 This is the term the Turks used to denote the settled Iranian-speaking population of Azerbaijan.
 This is proven by the names some groups of the Tat population have given themselves.
 For example, the residents of the Apsheron settlements of Balakhany and Surakhany call themselves Pars, and those of the settlement of Lagich in the Ismailly district the Lohudj.
 It must be mentioned that in the 19th century, cattle herders called the seasonal workers from southern Azerbaijan Tat, although they were ethnic Turks.

 Case study: Mǝlhǝm

 The town of Mǝlhǝm is largely Tat.
 Mǝlhǝm lies 6 km north of Şamaxı town on the A12 road.
 An estimated 1,500 residents live in Mǝlhǝm, a number higher than five years ago.
 The increase in population is primarily due to an increase in birth rate.
 According to the mayor, while approximately 10–15% of residents go to Baku to study or work, most return.
 Ethnically, the village is made up entirely of Tats, with the exception of a handful of ethnic Azerbaijani brides.

+Major Persian poet and prose-writer Khaqani was born in this village.